 Before getting a renovation specialist around, determine what you are trying to achieve - is it to create more space, add value, or prepare for resale?
 Having some idea of what you want at the end of the project will help both you and the renovation specialist through the design process.
 Gathering images of existing examples is a great way of creating inspiration that will highlight what trends and styles appeal to you.
-A simple scroll through our Photo Gallery or Case Studies can highlight what you like and don’t like.
+A simple scroll through our case studies can highlight what you like and don’t like.
 Look for inspiration in renovation type, product selection, style, colour and scale.
 Reviewing these images with your renovation specialist will be extremely useful, as it will enable the designer to align with your personal preferences.

 Local Site & Building Restrictions

 While the aesthetic qualities of a renovation are important, understanding what impact your project has on your house and site can hold even greater significance to a project’s outcome.
 With the help of your renovation specialist, you should become aware of your land title, land area, boundary and zone.
 This information is critical as each zone has strict requirements impacting on what you can and can’t do on your site.
 Simple things to look out for are height to boundary, land coverage and heritage zones.
 Let your Refresh Renovation take care of this for you, we have lots of experience in dealing with this process efficiently and taking the burden off our customers.